pyofwave/PyOfWave/docs/_sources/Extending/CoreModule.txt

 Using PyOfWave's Core module
 ****************************

-.. note:: Not yet fully implemented.
+.. note:: Not all of these are implemented, but enough to use.

 pyofwave_server.core provides facilities that are shared, in various methods, by all protocols and extensions.
 Specifics for extending this are provided by :doc:`Authentication`, :doc:`DataStorage`, :doc:`Operations`, and :doc:`Protocols`.